jwcarr/mantel/README.md

 # MantelResult(0.9148936170212766, 0.041666666666666664, 2.040402492261023)
 ```

-Individual results can be accessed through the relevant object property.
+Individual results can be accessed by the relevant property name.
 For example, to check if the veridical correlation is significant, we could do:

 ```python
 print(result.p < 0.05)